Founding Xenn Members Beta Policy

 Minting is gasless for creators

 The creator signs with the embedded wallet, then Xenn’s relayer-backed queue handles the on-chain mint work.
-That means artists do not need to preload ETH just to mint collector releases.
+That means artists do not need to preload ETH just to mint collector releases in the current testnet-first lane.

 3. Buyer Flow